This post may contain affiliate links. Please read our disclosure policy.

 • Heat oven to 375° F (190° C).

-• In a separate small bowl, mix together the flour, sugar, baking powder and salt.
+• In a small bowl, whisk together the flour, sugar, baking powder, and salt.
 Add the milk and whisk until the batter is smooth.

-• Pour batter evenly over the blueberries.
-Bake for 25-28 minutes, until the topping is golden brown.
+• Bake for 25 to 28 minutes, until the topping is golden and the filling bubbles around the edges.

 Notes